|Guide||♦||158 Triplogs||2 Topics|

 Once heading east, the trees will open up occasionally to offer views north over Oro Valley and out towards the Picachos.
-After about 0.2 miles of heading east it opens up in front of you enough to see the divide at the head of Ventan Canyon.
+After about 0.2 miles of heading east, it opens up in front of you enough to see the divide at the head of Ventana Canyon.
 To the right lies Ventana.
 To the left is one of the major tributaries feeding Montrose Canyon.
-You can see you gotta drop sharply to hit the divide and that the trail must cut right around the south base of the big rock formation beginning the shelf that leads up to Window Peak.
+You can see you gotta drop sharply to hit the divide and that the trail must cut right around the south base of the big rock formation, beginning the shelf that leads up to Window Peak.
 Hit the divide and drop right along the path beneath the base of the big rocks to hit the low point of the section leading away from Pima Canyon trail junction, at about 5977 feet.
 The next half mile or so is along a very faint path as the Finger Rock trail winds back up and into the drainage coming down from the shelf above where it will ultimately come to rest at the simultaneous end of the Ventana Canyon and Esperero Canyon trails, at a small sign located at about 6205 feet and about 6.2-6.3 miles from the trailhead.
-From here you either have a long hike back, or you can head down Ventana Canyon to your prearranged shuttle vehicle.
-Heck you might just as well hit up the Window 1.2 miles and a little over 600 feet above you along the Esperero Trail...I did.
+From here, you either have a long hike back, or you can head down Ventana Canyon to your prearranged shuttle vehicle.
+Heck, you might just as well hit up the Window 1.2 miles and a little over 600 feet above you along the Esperero Trail...I did.

-One-Way Notice: This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.